open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 // PrioritizerConfig represents the configuration of prioritizer type PrioritizerConfig struct {
-	// Type defines the type of the prioritizer.
-	// Type is either "Build-in", "AddOnScore" or "", where "" is "Build-in" by default.
-	// When type is "Build-in", you can use the build-in prioritizers.
-	// When type is "AddOnScore", the prioritizers use score provided by AddOnPlacementScore to prioritize clusters, the
-	// score source should be defined in ScoreResourceName and ScoreName.
-	// +kubebuilder:default:=Build-in
-	// +optional
-	Type string `json:"type,omitempty"`

-	// Name is the name of a prioritizer.
-Below are the valid build-in prioritizer names.
+	// PrioritizerScoreCoordinate represents the configuration of the prioritizer and score source.
-	// 1) Balance: balance the decisions among the clusters.
-	// 2) Steady: ensure the existing decision is stabilized.
-	// 3) ResourceAllocatableCPU & ResourceAllocatableMemory: sort clusters based on the allocatable.
 	// +kubebuilder:validation:Required
 	// +required
-	Name string `json:"name"`

-	// ScoreResourceName defines the resource name of the AddOnPlacementScore.
-	// AddOnPlacementScore resource contains a bundle of scores.
-When type is defined as "AddOnScore",
-	// you need to define the AddOnPlacementScore resource name which
-	// could be used by the prioritizer to sort clusters.
-	// +optional
-	ScoreResourceName string `json:"scoreResourceName,omitempty"`

-	// ScoreName defines the score name of the AddOnPlacementScore.
-	// AddOnPlacementScore contains a list of score name and score value, ScoreName specify the score to be used by
-	// the prioritizer.
-	// +optional
-	ScoreName string `json:"scoreName,omitempty"`
+	PrioritizerScoreCoordinate PrioritizerScoreCoordinate `json:"scoreCoordinate"`

-	// Weight defines the weight of the prioritizer.
+	// Weight defines the weight of the prioritizer score.
 The value must be ranged in [0,10].
 	// Each prioritizer will calculate an integer score of a cluster in the range of [-100, 100].
 	// The final score of a cluster will be sum(weight * prioritizer_score).
 	// A higher weight indicates that the prioritizer weights more in the cluster selection,